5 ways to make progress on your career change over the summer

 The focus should be on creating a LinkedIn profile and CV that is crafted with your end destination in mind.

 If you know that you’d like help with your CV and LinkedIn, check out my self-paced course Get Your Story Straight.
-It includes 2 x 45-minute 1 to 1 coaching sessions to review and then refine your CV & LinkedIn with a set of PDF guides and resources to keep you on track.
+It includes 2 x 60-minute 1 to 1 coaching sessions to review and then refine your CV & LinkedIn with a set of videos, PDF guides and resources to keep you on track.

 Previous